Dec 2018 Version Update: Meet Time Tracker, Timesheet View and more

 Task list improvements

 So far, the “Remaining” column in the task list view was active by default in all Scoro sites.
-As there are so many different use cases, and each team and user needs a different set of data visible in their task list, we’ve made this column selectable.
+As there are so many use cases, and each team and user needs a different set of data visible in their task list, we’ve made this column selectable.
 This means you can add it to or remove it from your list as you please.
 Just use the View button to adjust your task list.

 Selecting all entries in the list